psymen145/my-system-c/README.md

        '''

 DESCRIPTION
 system() executes a command specified in command by calling /bin/sh -c command, and returns after the command has been completed.
-Dur- ing execution of the command, SIGCHLD will be blocked, and SIGINT and SIGQUIT will be ignored.
+During execution of the command, SIGCHLD will be blocked, and SIGINT and SIGQUIT will be ignored.

 RETURN VALUE
 The value returned is -1 on error (e.g.  fork(2) failed), and the return status of the command otherwise.
 This latter return status is in the format specified in wait(2).
 Thus, the exit code of the command will be WEXITSTATUS(status).
-In case /bin/sh could not be exe- cuted, the exit status will be that of a command that does exit(127).

-       If the value of command is NULL, system() returns non-zero if the shell is available, and zero if not.

-       system() does not affect the wait status of any other children.
+In case /bin/sh could not be executed, the exit status will be that of a command that does exit(127).
+If the value of command is NULL, system() returns non-zero if the shell is available, and zero if not. system() does not affect the wait status of any other children.

 An example of using system() is: